North Island brown kiwi: Courtship and reproduction

 The North Island brown kiwi has been found to primarily engage in monogamous, long term pairings regardless of the sex ratio within a population.
 During courtship and the breeding period, individuals can be observed softly grunting while exhibiting bill to bill raised stretching behavioural displays, thought to reinforce established bonds between pairs and has been observed to occasionally occur before copulation.
 Additionally, prior to copulation, North Island brown kiwi pairs have also been observed to engage in mutual chasing, leaping, loud screeches and snorting.

 Once a partnership has formed, the pair prepares their nest for the breeding season within their territory, a process that spans around a 2-month period.
 This preparation includes burrowing and lining the nests walls and floors with plant material such as fern fronds.
 Nest sites are typically located underground, within rock crevices or hollowed areas of tree trunks and roots.

 After the nest is prepared, the female within the pair contributes her sole parental effort by laying significantly energetically expensive, large, highly nutritious eggs.
 Female North Island brown kiwi can lay up to 5 eggs in a single clutch and up to seven eggs during a breeding season (multiple clutches), though a complete brood that can be properly incubated contains two eggs, which is the average amount of eggs produced by a female in a single clutch.
+Eggs are 12.5 x 7.8 cm in length and width and weigh 430 g.
 Once the eggs are laid, the male within a pair solely provides incubation, starting one to seven days post hatch.
 During incubation, male North Island brown kiwi develop a brood patch, where feathers are shed from the lower abdomen, which has been assumed to facilitate more direct contact for enhanced heat transfer, as observed in other kiwi species.
 The eggs are also regularly turned during incubation.

 When males leave their nest for foraging and later return, they often conceal the nest's entrance using surrounding plant material, dirt and plant litter.
 This has been proposed as an anti-predator mechanism against the New Zealand native weka bird species.
 However, it has been further proposed through observational research that this could be a technique utilised to control the amount of humidity within a nest.
 Generally, incubating males typically leave the nest to forage for roughly a 5-hour period, half of the time spent by non-incubating individuals, suggesting a reduction in foraging time due to parental duties.

 Once a chick hatches, it consumes the remaining highly nutritious shell and egg contents.
 After hatching, chicks do not receive further parental care, as they are born precocious with near full senses and mobility.
 Chicks generally leave the nest within ten days of hatching and remain in their parent's territory, foraging and nesting independently, until they are large enough to establish their territory.